leotaku/starch/README.md

 Host systems running only ALSA are unfortunately not supported.

 Also remember that you still have access to the full arsenal of `machinectl` when managing your Starch container.
-For example, simply run `machinectl shell root@starch` to enter an interactive shell inside of the default Starch container.
+For example, you may run `machinectl shell root@starch` to enter an interactive shell inside of the default Starch container.
 For other useful container administration commands, refer to the `machinectl` manual.

 ## Customization